YnkDK/intentionally-left-blank/README.md

 - robots.txt
 - security.txt
 - sitemap
-- health check monitoring using Postman
-- automated tests
 - static code analysis using SonarCloud
 - continuous deployment using GitHub actions
 - security and serverless using Cloudflare Workers

+# Road map
+- health check monitoring using Postman
+- automated tests
+- more documentation

 # Configuration
 By using the raw index.html it requires no configuration.